MathiasKwi900/AptusTutor/README.md

 AptusTutor is an Android application developed for the Google Gemma 3n Impact Challenge.
 It leverages the power of Google’s Gemma 3n model to deliver private, offline, AI-powered student assessment and classroom analytics directly on low-cost Android devices.

-The project’s vision is to address a critical gap in global education: the lack of data-driven teaching tools in low-connectivity, resource-constrained environments.
+The project’s vision is to address a critical gap in global education: the limited availability of data-driven teaching tools in low-connectivity, resource-constrained environments.
 By proving its utility on representative low-end hardware, AptusTutor establishes a viable blueprint for serving millions of educators who have access to smartphones but lack reliable internet or high-end devices.

 ## 🔗 Links & Demo